shaansayyad999/Employee-Management-System-Using-Java/README.md

 ## 📌 Project Overview

 This project is a console-based Employee Management System developed using Java.
 It demonstrates the use of collections (ArrayList and HashMap) along with file handling and exception handling.
-The system allows users to manage employee records efficiently with features like adding, updating, deleting, searching, and generating reports.
+The system allows users to manage employee records efficiently with features like adding, updating, deleting, searching, and generating report.
 ---

 ## ⚙️ Features Implemented